PHASE 1: Initiation

 Establishing community assets and interests.

 The training of the CHEs begins with a community survey to discover the main felt needs of the community.
 Training is given in spiritual truths in the identified interest areas.
-Initial training takes, on average, 30 to 50 days, 3 hours per training spread over 30 to 50 weeks and should be held when most convenient.
+Initial training takes, on average, 30 to 50 days—three hours per training spread over 30 to 50 weeks—and should be held when most convenient.
 Each training day includes one physical and one spiritual subject.
 Home visits by the CHEs are begun early in the training.
 Local churches are encouraged with discipleship training to welcome new members.
 After the completion of training, the CHEs are officially commissioned by the community.

-Many projects consider their programs complete at the end of Phase 2, but we believe the evaluation of the program is very important.
+Many committees/communities consider their programs complete at the end of Phase 2, but we believe the evaluation of the program is very important.

 Continue training the CHEs for two or three days each month for an additional year and then four times a year afterwards.
 Evaluate their progress with them.
 The committee and community should choose a second team of CHE volunteers to receive training.